csmap-surveys/csmap-surveys.github.io/url_historian_help.md

 		<li>Go to the extension menu in your Chrome browser, located next to the address bar (puzzle piece icon).</li>
 		<li>From the extensions menu, you will see URL Historian listed.
 Select the three dots next to the extension name to reveal a submenu.
 The submenu provides the option <strong>Remove from Chrome…</strong>  to uninstall the extension.</li>
 	</ol>
-	<p>Alternatively, visit the <a href="https://chrome.google.com/webstore/detail/url-historian/imdfbahhoamgbblienjdoeafphlngdim/related?hl=en">URL Historian</a> listing on the Chrome store.
+	<p>Alternatively, visit the <a href="https://chrome.google.com/webstore/detail/url-historian/imdfbahhoamgbblienjdoeafphlngdim/related?hl=en">URL Historian</a> listing on the Chrome webstore.
 Click the <strong style="color:blue"> Remove from Chrome</strong> button in the top right corner </p>
 </div>

 <div class="extrapadding">